-The main activities s of the SIRGE are as follows:
+The main activities of the SIRGE are as follows:

-Data Collection
+✓ Data Collection

-1) Data collection and accurate measurement of Greenhouse Gases (GHG) emissions from cattle under rangeland conditions using gender-disaggregated data; 2) use of historic methane emissions calculations from satellite data to select sites for more accurate methane emission analysis using drones; 3) repeated data collection visits to sites over the course of the initial data capture period and combine the data with cattle population statistics to improve the variable on methane for heat and seasonality.
+1) Data collection and accurate measurement of GHG emissions from cattle under rangeland conditions using gender-disaggregated data; 2) Use of historic methane emissions calculations from satellite data to select sites for more accurate methane emission analysis using drones; 3) Repeated data collection visits to sites over the course of the initial data capture period and combine the data with cattle population statistics to improve the variable on methane for heat and seasonality.

-Data Analysis and Modelling
+✓ Data Analysis and Modelling

-1) carrying out characterisation and inventorying of GHG emissions from livestock; 2) analysing the role of grassland/rangeland management on carbon sequestration in pastures and animal feed producing areas; 3) developing and disseminating a sustainable and accessible forecasting model for livestock GHG emissions;
+1) Carrying out characterisation and inventorying of GHG emissions from livestock; 2) Analysing the role of grassland/rangeland management on carbon sequestration in pastures and animal feed producing areas; 3) Developing and disseminating a sustainable and accessible forecasting model for livestock GHG emissions.

-Supporting Mitigation and Climate-Smart Practices at the Farm Level
+✓ Supporting Mitigation and Climate-Smart Practices at the Farm Level

-1) Scaling-up and building on MOBIP interventions aimed at mitigating greenhouse gases through improved livestock breeding; 2) modelling climate-smart practices and creating awareness on effective, innovative best practices for ruminant feeding methods and genetic improvement that reduce methane emissions in beef cattle; 3) facilitating linkages with existing projects on the participation and representation of women and youth in climate-smart agricultural practices that lower GHG emissions.
+1) Scaling-up and building on Market-Oriented and Environmentally Sustainable Beef meat Industry Project (MOBIP) interventions aimed at mitigating greenhouse gases through improved livestock breeding; 2) Modelling climate-smart practices and creating awareness on effective, innovative best practices for ruminant feeding methods and genetic improvement that reduce methane emissions in beef cattle; 3) Facilitating linkages with existing projects on the participation and representation of women and youth in climate-smart agricultural practices that lower GHG emissions.

-Facilitating Policy Development for Climate-Smart Farming
+√ Facilitating Policy Development for Climate-Smart Farming

-1) Supporting the participation of government through the Ministry of Water and Environment (MWE) in regional and international dialogues on the implementation of livestock coordination frameworks and livestock MRV systems development; 2) building capacity and raising awareness on GHG livestock emissions among policymakers and key sector players.
+1) Supporting the participation of government through the Ministry of Water and Environment (MWE), the Ministry of Agriculture, Animal Industries and Fisheries (MAAIF) and the district SIRGE focal persons in regional and international dialogues on the implementation of livestock coordination frameworks and livestock Monitoring Reporting and Verification (MRV) systems development; 2) Building capacity and raising awareness on GHG livestock emissions among policymakers and key sector players.